snowmerak/ax/README.md

 Push changes and switch back to the previous branch.
 The previous branch is the branch you were in before switching to the current branch.
-- If you are in the feature branch, the previous branch is the develop branch.
+- If you are in the feature branch, the previous branch is the unstable branch.
-- If you are in the bugfix branch, the previous branch is the develop branch.
+- If you are in the bugfix branch, the previous branch is the unstable branch.
 - If you are in the hotfix branch, the previous branch is the prod branch.
 - If you are in the proposal branch, the previous branch is the feature or bugfix branch.
-- If you are in the develop branch, the previous branch is the staging branch.
+- If you are in the unstable branch, the previous branch is the stable branch.
-- If you are in the staging branch, the previous branch is the prod branch.
+- If you are in the stable branch, the previous branch is the prod branch.

 ### container